コンテンツにスキップ

 [Opening hours] 9:30-18:30

-The cafeteria on the 1st floor can be used casually without a reservation, so try "appreciating" while eating.
-Using high-quality Japanese cypress, pine, and zelkova procured from local lumber dealers, the building was handcrafted by first-class craftsmen, and everything from the walls to the ceiling looks like a work of art.
+The restaurant on the first floor is open to the public without a reservation, so you can enjoy a meal while you're there.
+The building was built by hand by top craftsmen using high-quality Japanese cypress, pine, and zelkova wood purchased from a local lumber store, and everything from the walls to the ceiling is like a work of art.

-Daruma Restaurant 《Noren and Taste Museum》
+Daruma Restaurant "Noren and Taste Museum"

 [Address] 2-1-30 Honmachi, Odawara City